 Magnolias are beautiful shrubs and ornamental trees that bring a touch of show-stopping glamour to the garden.
 Their sumptuous, tulip- or star-like flower colours range from pure white through pink to deep magenta and even yellow.
 Many also have a lovely fragrance.

 Magnolias can be deciduous or evergreen, and range in size from small shrubs to large trees.
 Most prefer neutral or acidic soil.
 If you don’t have the right type of soil, the smaller magnolias grow well in pots.
 Many flower in spring, but some flower in summer.

-Magnolia trees and larger shrubs are ideal for growing as standalone trees, while the smaller varieties such as Magnolia stellata look good in a border or grown in a container.
+Magnolia trees and larger shrubs are ideal for growing as standalone trees, while the smaller magnolia trees such as Magnolia stellata look good in a border or make good trees for pots.
 Read more about trees for small gardens.
 Evergreen magnolias, such as Magnolia grandiflora, can be trained against a wall.